 What is critical illness insurance?

 It is important to note that not all conditions are included, and that the amount of cash that a person will receive is not pre-determined; the amount is calculated on a case-by-case basis.
+Talk to us about the quality of cover you require so we can ensure this matches what you want.

 Who needs critical illness insurance?